To restore the tooth

 What’s safe to eat after fillings?

-After a filling, you will likely be numb.
-It is best to wait until anesthetic wears off before eating, for it is very easy to bite and traumatize some of the numb tissues in your mouth if you were to eat before it wears off.
+It is best to wait until anesthetic wears off before eating because it is very easy to bite and traumatize some of the numb tissues in your mouth if you were to eat before it wears off.
 If you have had a ‘white’ resin filling, the filling is cured up completely after it is placed in your mouth, and after the numbness wears off, you can resume eating and drinking as you normally would.

 If you had a silver metal filling, you can resume eating once the numbness wears off, but it is important to avoid anything significantly sticky or crunchy on the filling for the first 24 hours.
 After this initial 24 hours, you may eat and drink as you normally do.

 It is common for some fillings to be slightly tender or sensitive in the first weeks.
-This typically will go away, but if you experience any significant discomfort, or discomfort that does not go away, please let your dentist know.
+This typically will go away, but if you experience any significant discomfort, please let us know.